plackyhacker/plackyhacker.github.io/binary/ropping.md

 TriggerUaF();
 ```

-I simply created a buffer of `0x1000` bytes and written `0x42` to every byte.
+I simply created a buffer of `0x1000` bytes and wrote `0x42` to every byte.
 When the debugger breaks we can see if the global variable points to the allocated buffer:

 <img width="1065" alt="Screenshot 2025-01-23 at 19 29 05" src="https://github.com/user-attachments/assets/83ccc4e3-03b1-4a3e-8a81-656dc77b697c" style="border: 1px solid black;" />